Jack Mundey: Green bans

 In 1968, Mundey was elected secretary of the NSW Builders' Labourers Federation (BLF).
 From this position, he became a highly visible individual who, with his union and supportive community members, was responsible for the green bans that saved much of Sydney's heritage and built environment.
 He insisted that the priorities of development be reversed such that the open community spaces and heritage buildings be preserved and that affordable public housing was more important than accumulating empty or underused commercial buildings.

 In 1975, Mundey and other New South Wales leaders of the BLF were expelled from the union by the federal leadership under Norm Gallagher, who was later to be convicted of corrupt dealings with developers.

 According to Senator Bob Brown, former parliamentary leader of the Australian Greens the use of the term "Green" as a political category actually derives from the green bans, by way of Petra Kelly's visit to Sydney in 1977.

 Mundey's autobiography, Green Bans and Beyond, was published in 1981.
 In 1981 Mundey joined the Quayhole Committee in their effort to save the landing site of the First Fleet at Circular Quay.

 Politics

 Mundey was the lead Legislative Council candidate of the Communist Party of Australia at the 1978 New South Wales state election.
-His party polled almost 80,000 votes – 2.9 percent of the statewide total – and outpolled the Australian Democrats.
+His party polled almost 80,000 votes – 2.9 per cent of the statewide total – and outpolled the Australian Democrats.
 Mundey came close to winning a seat, and was the last candidate excluded from the count.

 Mundey served as an alderman on the City of Sydney council from 1984 to 1987.
 He was chairman of the planning committee of Sydney City Council from May 1984 to September 1985.

+He ran as the NSW Greens 4th Senate candidate for the 2007 Federal Election.